vmlaker/pythonwildmagic/docs/source/code_analysis.rst

 It will dump the resulting files in ``out/xml/`` directory.
 (Note the use of output of ``config.py`` command as the second argument.)
 ::

-  tools/gen-xml.py out/xml `./config.py`
+  tools/create-xml.py out/xml `./config.py`

 2. Parse the XML
 ================

-Next we'll parse the XML files to obtain a list of all C++ class names.
+Next let's parse the XML files to obtain a list of all C++ class names.
 The program ``parse-xml.py`` builds DOMs from the XML files and extracts the names of all classes found.
 The program spawns parallel parsers, one parser process per CPU.